LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

    spectroscopic reduction using the PypeIt pipeline.
 The outline of how to perform this reduction is given in the `DeVeny User Manual
    <https://confluence.lowell.edu/display/LDTOI/DeVeny+Optical+Spectrograph>`_.
-   In particular, for this first pass, it is important to not modify any of the object finding or extraction parameters in your PypeIt Reduction File, as the scrubber expects certain qualities of the processed images.
-The user should, however, include the following in the Parameter Block to avoid artifacts being introduced into the resulting pattern file from the effects of local sky subtraction:[1]_
+   What is needed for this tool, however, is not a completely normal reduction procedure, and it is important to not modify any of the object finding, sky subtraction, or extraction parameters (except as enumerated below) in your PypeIt Reduction File for this step.
+The scrubber tool expects certain qualities of the processed images in order to successfully fit the EMI noise.

+   In particular, to perform a sky subtraction in a way to limit the number and severity of artifacts introduced into the residual noise image and to not spend time computing spectral flexure, the user should include the following in the Parameter Block of the ``.pypeit`` file:

     .. code-block:: ini

+      [flexure]
+         spec_method = skip
       [reduce]
          [[skysub]]
+            bspline_spacing = 100
             local_maskwidth = 200.
             no_poly = True

    .. warning::

-      If you are using a version of PypeIt ``< 1.14.1``, then you will instead need to add the following to the Parameter Block to ensure the traced slit edges do not shrink unreasonably.
+      If you are using a version of PypeIt ``< 1.14.1``, then you will instead need to add the entirety of the following to the Parameter Block to ensure the traced slit edges do not shrink unreasonably and that pattern noise in the CCD overscan does not introduce artifacts in the fitting.
       Regions outside the marked slits will have 0 value in the residual image, and therefore any sinusoidal signal there will not be fit out.
 (The additional parameters included here were added to the DeVeny default set in PypeIt version ``1.14.1``.)

       .. code-block:: ini

+         [flexure]
+            spec_method = skip
          [reduce]
             [[skysub]]
+               bspline_spacing = 100
                local_maskwidth = 200.
                no_poly = True
             [[findobj]]